 Cocaine and Heart Conditions

-Cocaine decreases the heart’s metabolism, which can lead to heart disease.3 Using cocaine can also make the heart beat too rapidly, which can cause heart attack or heart failure.
+Cocaine decreases the heart’s metabolism, which can lead to heart disease.3 Using cocaine can also make the heart beat too rapidly, which can cause cardiac arrest or heart failure.

 Opioids and Coronary Artery Disease